Editorial: Federal plastic ban a good start – but just a start - BC Local News

 The ban is far from perfect.
 For one thing, only some plastics have made the list, namely checkout bags, straws, stir sticks, six-pack rings, cutlery, and food ware made from hard to recycle plastics.

 Notably missing is a lot of the plastic packaging that wraps just about everything we purchase at a store.
+This is waste that consumers usually have no choice but to take home, and something that must be addressed in the future.
 And then there’s plastic water bottles.
+Reduce, reduce, reduce.

 We need to do this.
 If we don’t do it now, voluntarily, we’re going to be forced to face our garbage.
 Because those countries where we ship out refuse?
 They’re starting to decline to take it.
 Think you see a lot of garbage in our environment now?
 Imagine if we actually have to come face to face with the true amount we produce.